Mr Michael Swartz > Schulte Roth & Zabel LLP > New York, United States > Lawyer Profile

 Top Tier Firm Rankings

-- Investment funds > Alternative/hedge funds
+- Investment fund formation and management > Alternative/hedge funds

 - Finance > Structured finance: derivatives and structured products